jastronaut/healthie/README.md

 # healthie

+### heroku branch

+this branch is compatible with heroku and implements healthie as a django project *and* django app. see master brach for a standalone django app.

 HackUCI 2018 project by @jastronaut and @billycastelli.

 takes in a person's height, weight, age, activity level, and gender and suggests a meal plan for the day.